Post-graduate Programme for 2021

 Database design aims to provide the resources to help biologists to use large sets of possibly complex, inter-related biological data.

 Algorithm and tool development is the development of efficient methods to achieve specific tasks, and the coding of programs to provide the tools to perform these tasks as well as future, novel applications.

 These are all currently active research fields in bioinformatics.

-The Division of Bioinformatics is involved in bioinformatics research, the training of post-graduate students on research projects in bioinformatics, providing training to staff and students on general bioinformatics topics, and assisting with the bioinformatics components of ongoing research projects.
+The Centre for Bioinformatics and Computational Biology is involved in bioinformatics research, the training of post-graduate students on research projects in bioinformatics, providing training to staff and students on general bioinformatics topics, and assisting with the bioinformatics components of ongoing research projects.

-Bioinformatics research groups at Stellenbosch University are distributed between the Stellenbosch and the Tygerberg campusses.
+Bioinformatics research groups at Stellenbosch University are distributed between the Stellenbosch and the Tygerberg campuses.